garagorry/cldr/cdppc/misc/idbroker/idbroker_mappings/README.md

 1. **Load CDP Data**:

-   - Fetches all users using `cdp iam list-users`
+   - Fetches all users using `cdp iam list-users --max-items 10000`
-   - Fetches all groups using `cdp iam list-groups`
+   - Fetches all groups using `cdp iam list-groups --max-items 10000`
-   - Loads group members using `cdp iam list-group-members`
+   - Loads group members on-demand using `cdp iam list-group-members` for groups in mappings

 2. **Parse Mappings**:

-   - Extracts entity information from CRNs
+   - Extracts entity information from CRNs using regex pattern matching
-   - Determines if each mapping is a user or group
+   - Determines if each mapping is a user or group by checking CRN structure
-   - Identifies entity names and IDs
+   - Identifies entity names and IDs from CRN format

 3. **Validate Entries**:

-   - **Users**: Checks if user CRN exists in CDP
+   - **Users**: Checks if user CRN exists in loaded users set
-   - **Groups**: Verifies group exists and has members
+   - **Groups**: Verifies group exists in loaded groups or has members loaded

 4. **Generate Output**:
    - Creates clean mapping list with only valid entries
-   - Provides detailed validation report
+   - Preserves original data structure (environmentName, roles, etc.)
+   - Sets `setEmptyMappings` flag appropriately
    - Saves results to output file

 ### Performance Considerations